 All told, about one-third (31 percent) of Legal Departments say they plan at least “moderately well.”
 Teams of 6 to 10 show the strongest performance, with 26 percent reporting they plan “moderately well,” 13 percent planning “well,” and 9 percent dedicated to continuous improvement.

-Interestingly, the largest departments were about three times more likely to admit planning challenges; 33 percent said they plan, but not very well, compared to 12 percent of the smallest teams and 7 percent of teams of 11 to 50.
+Interestingly, the largest legal teams were about three times more likely to admit planning challenges; 33 percent said they plan, but not very well, compared to 12 percent of the smallest teams and 7 percent of teams of 11 to 50.

-No Legal Department works in a vacuum; it’s critical that legal operations strategy coordinates with company strategy and other corporate and support functions.
+No in-house legal team works in a vacuum.
+It’s critical that legal operations strategy coordinates with company strategy and other corporate and support functions.
 Alignment on both of these fronts represents an opportunity for improvement for many legal teams.

 When asked how well their legal operations strategy aligned with company strategy: